 In Australia, we are fortunate enough to have options.
 We have the option to undertake a certificate, diploma, advanced diploma, undergraduate degree, graduate degree, or a post-graduate degree depending on our level of ability.

-In 2016 alone, 4.2 million students were enrolled in either a certificate, a diploma or an advanced diploma course.
+In the last year alone, 4.2 million students were enrolled in either a certificate, a diploma or an advanced diploma course.
 Over 2.4 million students chose to undertake their training with a registered training organisation (RTO) such as ours, and over 739,000 chose to undertake their training with a TAFE.

 What you should consider when deciding which institution best suits your needs